A topological characterisation of the Kashiwara-Vergne groups: Preliminaries

 \end{example}

 We note that the additional crossing $\virtualcrossing$ in Example~\ref{example: w-tangle} arises only as a feature of the wiring diagram $\WD$.
-Topologically, this represents two tubes passing around one another in $\mathbb{R}^{4}$ without intersection.
-Such crossings are often called \emph{virtual crossings} in the literature (\cite{BND:WKO2},\cite{Kup},\cite{DK:Virtual}, and more) but we emphasise that these crossings are not part of the data of the circuit algebra.
+Topologically, this represents two tubes passing around one another in $\mathbb{R}^{4}$ without interaction (i.e. with disjoint fillings).
+Such crossings are often called \emph{virtual crossings} in the literature (\cite{BND:WKO2},\cite{Kup},\cite{DK:Virtual}, and more) but we emphasise that these crossings are not generators of the circuit algebra.
 We make this more precise in the following example.

-\begin{example} The set of all $w$-tangles with $n$-strands (and possibly some circle components), $\mathsf{wT}[L_0^{-};L_0^{+}]$ where $|L^{-}_{0}|=|L^{+}_{0}|=n$, is fibered over the symmetric group.
+\begin{example} The set of all $w$-tangles with $n$ strands (and possibly some circle components), $\mathsf{wT}[L_0^{-};L_0^{+}]$ where $|L^{-}_{0}|=|L^{+}_{0}|=n$, is fibered over the symmetric group.
 Recall from Example~\ref{ex: symmetric group} that the wiring diagrams $\mathsf{WD}(n)$ which have no input discs are in bijection with $\calS_n\times \mathbb{Z}_{\geq 0}$.
 There is a natural projection map which sends the generators $\overcrossing$ and $\undercrossing$ to the transposition $\virtualcrossing$ in $\mathsf{WD}(2)$.
 As we can identify $\mathsf{WD}(n)$ with the set of elements of $\calS_n\times \mathbb{Z}_{\geq 0}$, we say that every $w$-tangle has an underlying permutation, and write $\pi^{-1}(\sigma \times \mathbb{Z}_{\geq 0})$ for all $w$-tangles whose underlying permutation is $\sigma\in\calS_n$. \end{example}

 The circuit algebra of $w$-\emph{foams} is an extension of $w$-tangles in which we add \emph{foamed vertices} and \emph{capped strands} to $w$-tangles.
-Topologically, a capped strand is the closure of an oriented tube by gluing a $2$-disk to one end.
-In the Reidemeister theory we denote capped strands by $\upcap$.
+Topologically, a capped strand is the closure of an oriented tube by gluing a $2$-disc to one end.
+In the Reidemeister theory, we denote capped strands by $\upcap$.